WASHINGTON

 Eligibility for the WFTC is based in part on eligibility for the federal Earned Income Tax Credit.
 You can check your eligibility and apply online through the Washington Department of Revenue.

-Under WorkFirst, welfare assistance is no longer an entitlement.
-Those receiving cash benefits are required by law to participate in the WorkFirst program or actively search for a job, unless otherwise exempt.
+All able-bodied participants ages 16—59 receiving cash benefits are required by law to work or participate in related activities, such as searching or training for a job, unless otherwise exempt.

 How do I get cash assistance in Washington State?

-To apply for WorkFirst, you can request for an application at your local DSHS office or apply online at Washington Connection for expedited processing.
+To apply for TANF, you can request for an application at your local DSHS office or apply online at Washington Connection for expedited processing.

 Those who are eligible for WorkFirst program but do not need ongoing monthly cash assistance may apply for Diversion Cash Assistance in the form of a lump sum cash payment of up to $1,250.